nataliehogg/nextask/README.md

 # nextask

-Generate daily and weekly plans from your Notion todo list + Google Calendar, using Claude.
+Generate daily and weekly plans from your Notion todo list + Google Calendar, using Gemini/Claude/etc.

 ---